inkyblackness/ss-specs/archives/mapInformation.md

 The texture info field contains information for the tile textures of the level.
 For real world, it contains index values into the texture map (see next chunk below).
-Cyberspace levels specify the palette color index for floor and ceiling.
+Cyberspace levels specify the palette color index for floor and ceiling of the South-Western corner.

     Real World:
     bits  0-5     Wall texture